-Using practices that promote soil health is essential, because all farm and ranch income starts with the soil.
+Using practices that promote soil health is essential because all farm and ranch income starts with the soil.
 A well-functioning soil will produce good yields and provide plenty of forage no matter the weather.
-If it was not for eliminating summer fallow and building the cowherd, Michael said he would not have had a place on the farm.
+If not for eliminating summer fallow and building the cowherd, Michael said he would not have had a place on the farm.

 “I am passionate about soil health because better treatment of the soil leads to more profit and a healthier environment,” he said.
 “We need to look at soil as more than just a medium to plant into.
 When we start to focus on what the soil needs we can be more productive and more profitable.
 We need to treat the soil as more than just dirt.”